Kenneth732/WeatherDashboard/REAME.md

 ```

 - Finally, the `forecastItem` is appended to the `forecastList`, which is a container element for displaying the forecast information.

+- Hey, am Kenneth Mburu A full-stack Developer
-I hope this detailed explanation helps you understand each part of the code.
-If you have any more questions or need further clarification, please feel free to ask!
+I hope this detailed explanation helps whoever loves how I explain my codes understand each part of the code is how you learn.
+If you have any more questions or need further clarification call my number (+254) 742164615

+Here is another Ex.
+CodeWise.com with Kenneth Mburu

 #2 Weather Data